 The coffee table art book depicted centuries of masterpieces.
 I flipped through the pages, intrigued by the changes.
 The women of these paintings came in every shape, size, and color – but depending on the era, there was a common trend.
 In the 1500s, they were definitely more robust.
 In the 1700s they had a distinct hourglass.
 Into the 1800s their hair changed style every decade.
 In the 1920s a boyish, flapper frame was desirable, and in the forties the waspish hourglass was back in vogue.
 And now: skinny.
 Just plain skinny.

 If I measured myself against the desirable woman of today, I would be demoralized by my inadequacy.
 My skin isn’t clear enough, my chest isn’t big enough, my legs aren’t long enough, and my hair is too frizzy.
 But I don’t measure myself against what I see on People Magazine or in Pinterest.
 My body’s value does not have to be dependent on what the world I live in thinks is ‘hot’.

 Only two centuries ago, the ‘desirable woman’ was a size 16.
 At my size 6, in their day I would have been the odd woman out!
 Since culture changes so often in its opinion of ‘gorgeous’, I’ve decided to ignore their opinion completely.
 While they waffle about their standards of beauty, I’ll decide for myself what beautiful is.

-2. I prioritize improving my spirit, mind, and health before improving my physical appearance.
+2. My spirit, mind, and health are more important than physical appearance.